wenleicao/wenleicao.github.io/_posts/2018-01-27-Implement-Analytical-SQL-Function-in-Data-Service.md

 Notice
-grouprecordid correctly identify there are 2 group and marked correctly isgroupchanged column also mark correctly where group changed The result in previous salary, however, is not what we expected.
+grouprecordid correctly identify there are 2 group and marked correctly.
+isgroupchanged column also mark correctly where group changed.
+The result in previous salary, however, is not what we expected.
 For group finance, the second record should be 1000, but it mark as null (in yellow shade); for group IT, second line should be 2000, but mark as 3000 (in red line)
 The issue looks like the previous_row_value function did not notice there is order in data somehow.
 Maybe someone can find out something not right in my setting.

 Since this approach did not work as expected, I start work on an alternative solution, self join.